 - Hashimoto thyroiditis.
 This is an autoimmune condition in which the body's immune system attacks its own cells.

 Autoimmune Diseases of the Thyroid

-Click the icon to see an image of Hashimoto's disease.
+Click the icon to see an image of Hashimoto disease.

 Atrophic Thyroiditis.
-Atrophic thyroiditis is similar to Hashimoto's thyroiditis, except a goiter is not present.
+Atrophic thyroiditis is similar to Hashimoto thyroiditis, except a goiter is not present.

-Riedel's Thyroiditis.
-Riedel's thyroiditis is a rare autoimmune disorder, in which scar tissue progresses in the thyroid until it produces a hard stony mass that suggests cancer.
+Riedel Thyroiditis.
+Riedel thyroiditis is a rare autoimmune disorder, in which scar tissue progresses in the thyroid until it produces a hard stony mass that suggests cancer.
 Hypothyroidism develops as the scar tissue replaces healthy tissue.
 Surgery is usually required, although early stages may be treated with corticosteroids or other immunosuppressive drugs.

 The three forms of subacute thyroiditis follow a similar course.

-Painful, or Granulomatous, Thyroiditis.
-Subacute granulomatous thyroiditis, also called de Quervain’s disease, comes on suddenly with flu-like symptoms and severe neck pain and swelling.
+Painful, or Granulomatous Thyroiditis.
+Subacute granulomatous thyroiditis, also called de Quervain disease, comes on suddenly with flu-like symptoms and severe neck pain and swelling.
 It is thought to be caused by a viral infection and generally occurs in the summer.
-It is 3 - 5 times more common in women than men.
-It recurs in about 2% of patients.
-Hypothyroidism persists in about 5% of patients.
-Treatments typically include pain relievers and, in severe cases, corticosteroids or beta blockers.
+It is much more common in women than men, and is usually a temporary condition.
+Treatments typically include pain relievers and, in severe cases, corticosteroids or beta-blockers.

 After Treatment of Hyperthyroidism

 Up to half or more of patients who receive radioactive iodine treatments for an overactive thyroid develop permanent hypothyroidism within a year of therapy.
 Iodine is the standard treatment for Graves disease, which is the most common form of hyperthyroidism, a condition caused by excessive secretion of thyroid hormones.